happy44300/pac-man-algoscript-clone/README.md

 * Due to CORS (Cross-Origin Resource Sharing) error within algoscript, we can't load image from an exterior url
 * There is no sound mixer in algoscript, therefore we can't play multiple sound at once like the *waka waka* or ghost sound
 * On low performance computer, frame rate may very, witch may alter the speed of the game (tested on a pc with a Ryzen 2600X CPU)
-* The super gomes that make the ghost weak ain't implemented
+* The super gomes that make the ghost weak are not implemented